vdasu/lighter-r/README.md

 The quantum cost and the two-qubit cost metrics are adopted from the [RCVIWER+](https://ceit.aut.ac.ir/QDA/RCV.htm) (version 2.5) tool.
 It shows the two-qubit cost for the Fred<sub>4</sub> gate as −5, we treat this as an editorial mistake and consider the cost as 5.

 ### Naming Convention ###
-1. <<What does the number at the end of the name of a gate imply>>
-2. The number following the logic gate symbol denotes the number of primitive logic gates used to implement the gate.
+The number following the logic gate symbol denotes the number of primitive logic gates used to implement the gate.
 For example, CNOT1 uses 1 XOR gate in its implementation.
 The 3 and 4 in the symbol for the FREDKIN gates represent the input size in bits.
 The 1 and 2 denote which output line is being used.
 For example, FREDKIN2_32 is the symbol for the 3 bit FREDKIN gate where the second output line is used.

 ## Notes ##